sahishnuk2/tp/docs/DeveloperGuide.md

 5. Core functionalities should be covered by automated tests to ensure that future changes do not break the existing features
 6. Users should be able to run the application simply by executing a JAR file, without needing to run an installer.
 7. Should be able to function fully offline.
-8. Date persistence should not depend on an external database system.
+8. Data persistence should not depend on an external database system.
 Storage should be file-based and embedded.
 9. User data should not be lost due to unexpected situations (e.g., unexpected shutdowns).
 10. Should be able to support multiple screen resolutions (e.g., 1280×720 and above) without layout issues.